Wednesday, 30 July 2025

 When people say they are atheists, they don’t mean they can prove that there are no gods.
 Strictly speaking, it’s impossible to prove that something does not exist.
 We don’t positively know there are no gods, just as we can’t prove that there are no fairies or pixies or elves or hobgoblins or leprechauns or pink unicorns.

 Dawkins’ atheism is founded in the lack of compelling evidence to the contrary.
-In an interview with Mehdi Hassan he declared, “I’m an atheist in same way as I’m an aleprechaunist, an afairyist, and an apinkunicornist.”
+In an interview with Mehdi Hassan he declared, “I’m an atheist in the same way as I’m an aleprechaunist, an afairyist, and an apinkunicornist.”
 Challenged to say if he equated his lack of belief in god with his lack of belief in fairies and leprechauns, Dawkins replied “The evidence for both is equally poor.”

 British-American author and journalist Christopher Hitchens made the equivalent point in a 2009 debate with American philosopher and Christian apologist William Lane Craig.
 The question being debated was “Does God Exist?”